vyperlang/vyper/docs/compiler-exceptions.rst

     Raises when a function declaration is invalid.

+.. py:exception:: InterfaceViolation

+    Raises when an interface is not fully implemented.

+.. py:exception:: InvalidAttribute

+    Raises on a reference to an attribute that does not exist.

 .. py:exception:: InvalidLiteralException

     Raises when attempting to use a literal value where the type is correct, but the value is still invalid in some way.
 For example, an address that is not check-summed.